simonmichael/hledger/bin/README.md

 converts `paypaljson`'s output to CSV, with format similar to Paypal's manually-downloaded CSV.

 ## HLEDGER-RUNNING

 These scripts run hledger via its CLI, eg to help you produce a particular report without needing to remember a complicated command line.
 They might also consume its text or CSV or JSON output.
-They can be:
+They can be
-- small shell aliases or functions, typically defined in shell startup files (eg ~/.bashrc)
-- or individual script files written in shell or some other language, typically kept in ~/bin/ or other directory in $PATH.
+small shell aliases or functions (typically defined in shell startup files like ~/.bashrc) or individual script files written in shell or another language (typically kept in ~/bin/ or elsewhere in $PATH).

 ### bashrc